-- Elect a lump sum distribution after termination/ - o As a direct payment subject to taxes and applicable penalties, or - Rollover money to an individual IRA account or another qualified plan The decision to elect a lump sum distribution of the refunded contributions may be deferred to a later date between the date of termination and your 65th birthday.
-Interest accrues at 4.0% for each year deferred. - See: What happens if you experience a termination from employment and later return to work at the University? for treatment of service credit once a lump sum distribution is taken.
+- Elect a lump sum distribution after termination\/\\ - a.
+As a direct payment subject to taxes and applicable penalties, or - b.
+Rollover money to an individual IRA account or another qualified plan \The decision to elect a lump sum distribution of the refunded contributions may be deferred to your required beginning date (see "When must I begin receiving my benefits (retirement, vested or non-vested)?").
+Interest accrues at 4.0% for each year deferred.

+\\See: What happens if you experience a termination from employment and later return to work at the University? for treatment of service credit once a lump sum distribution is taken.

-Leaving as a qualified member, not eligible for early or normal retirement
+Leaving as a qualified member (vested), not eligible for early or normal retirement